Start Blogging 101 is reader-supported. If you purchase through a link on my site, I may earn a commission. Learn more

 - Lazy loading various forms of media (images, videos, Gravatars, etc.)

-I have officially dropped all other image optimization plugins such as Imagify (which I was using with WP Rocket) and ShortPixel on all my sites hosted with SiteGround because the SG Optimizer plugin does everything you need.
+I have officially dropped all other image optimization plugins such as Imagify (which I used to use with WP Rocket) and ShortPixel on all my sites hosted with SiteGround because the SG Optimizer plugin does everything you need.
 It’s truly an all-in-one optimization plugin.

 You most likely want all of these settings enabled, but I will go over each of the best SG Optimizer settings for Media Optimization below.